patrickjamesmardis/longDistanceLamp/README.md

     brew install node
 ```
 ### Setting up npm | [main.js](web/main.js)
 The first step is to create a package.json file with the ```npm init``` command.
-Going through this set up is pretty straight forware, but I'm setting the entry point to main.js out of habit.
+Going through this set up is pretty straight forward, but I'm setting the entry point to main.js out of habit.
 The standard index.js is fine, or anything else you'd like, but you'll need to name your file accordingly.

 Additionally, the following packages need to be installed and then required in main.js.

-[Arduino's IoT API Client ](https://www.npmjs.com/package/@arduino/arduino-iot-client) to connect to the IoT cloud and sync the color variable.
+[Arduino's IoT API Client ](https://www.npmjs.com/package/@arduino/arduino-iot-client) is used to connect to the IoT cloud and sync the color variable.
 This brings request-promise with it for retrieving an OAuth2 access token.
 ```fish
     npm i @arduino/arduino-iot-client
 ```